mannyluvstacos/apollo-server/docs/source/api/plugin/usage-reporting.md

 <tr>
 <td>

-###### `captureTraces`
+###### `fieldLevelInstrumentation`

 `async Function` or `number`
 </td>
 <td>

-This option allows you to choose if Apollo Server should capture a detailed per-field trace for a particular request.
+This option allows you to choose if Apollo Server should calculate detailed per-field statistics for a particular request.
 It is only called for executable operations: operations which parse and validate properly and which do not have an unknown operation name.
 It is not called if an [`includeRequest`](#includerequest) hook is provided and returns false.

 Returning false means that Apollo Server will only pay attention to overall properties of the operation, like what GraphQL operation is executing and how long the entire operation takes to execute, and not anything about field-by-field execution.